 Additional symptoms that may be associated with Frey syndrome include flushing and warmth in the affected areas.
 This is rarely an important complaint.

 While other symptoms have been associated with the syndrome, they are probably unrelated.
 Pain is sometimes described, but it is probably more related to the surgery than actually to Frey syndrome.
 The specific area affected, the size of the area, and the degree of sweating and flushing vary greatly among affected individuals.
-In some cases, symptoms may be mild and affected individuals may not be bothered by the symptoms.
+In some patients, symptoms may be mild and affected individuals may not be bothered by the symptoms.
 In other cases, such as those that experience profuse sweating, affected individuals may require therapy.

 The exact underlying cause of Frey syndrome is not completely understood.
 The most widely held theory is that Frey syndrome results from simultaneous damage to sympathetic and parasympathetic nerves in the region of the face or neck near the parotid glands.
 Parasympathetic nerves are part of the autonomic nervous system, which is the portion of the nerve system that controls or regulates involuntary body functions (i.e., those functions that occur without instruction from the conscious mind).
 One function of parasympathetic nerves is to regulate the activity of glands including the parotid glands, but not the sweat glands.
 Sweat glands and blood vessels throughout the body are controlled by sympathetic fibers.